 PhD and DNP

-Recognized worldwide for excellence in research, Penn Nursing PhD programs prepare nurse scientists for leadership roles in research-intensive environments.
+Recognized worldwide for excellence in research, education, practice, and policy, Penn Nursing’s DNP and PhD programs prepare nurses to be leaders in innovative-practice and research-intensive environments.

-Full-time PhD candidates generally complete their work and successfully defend their thesis af ter four years with us, and are given full financial assistance—including tuition, fees, insurance, and stipend—for their first three years in the program.
-Though you have the option to study part-time, we do not offer funding to part-time doctoral students.
+Full-time PhD candidates generally complete their work and successfully defend their thesis after four years with us, and are given financial assistance—including tuition, fees, insurance, and stipend—for their first four years in the program, September - May.
+Though you have the option to study part-time, we do not offer funding to part-time PhD students.

-Application deadlines for our doctoral programs are November 1 or December 1, depending on program.
+Application deadlines for our PhD programs are December 1.

-If you have your MSN or an MS in a related field, you may apply directly into our PhD program.
+If you have a BSN, MSN, or an MS in a related field, you may apply directly into our PhD program.